 After breakfast, we will start our trek to Quilindana Volcano on the Eastern Andean Cordillera.
 On a clear day we can see the less known sides of Cotopaxi and Antisana Volcanoes.
 We will trek towards Yurac Cocha (White Lake) and Verde Cocha (Green Lake) .
 This area is part of the Condor Biosphere, a 5.4 million acre conservation project consisting of public and private land.
 After our five hour hike, we return to the Hacienda El Porvenir where dinner is waiting.

-Transfer by vehicle to the Hacienda Santa Rita Ecological Reserve to explore the forest canopy by zipline.
-This system was originally used by scientists who were doing research in the forest canopy and includes five cables between 100 and 480 meters long.
-The zipline provides a great vantage point for birdwatching and enjoying the scenery and is an adrenaline rush as you soar above the trees.
+Transfer by vehicle to the Hacienda Santa Rita Ecological Reserve to explore the area by zipline.
+This system was originally used by scientists who were doing research in the area.
+The zipline provides a great vantage point for birdwatching and enjoying the scenery and is an adrenaline rush as you soar above the ground.
 After a pack lunch, the group will be lead by the reserve's park rangers to perform trail maintenance and rehabilitation.